Large Loop Excision Transformation Zone (LLETZ)

 When will I get my results?

-We will write to you as soon as your results are available (usually two to four weeks after treatment), with a copy sent to your GP.
+We will write to you as soon as your results are available, usually two to four weeks after treatment.
+Your GP is also be sent a copy.

-You will be given guidance about follow-up when you leave the clinic after your treatment or in your results letter.
-You may be advised to attend the clinic again or to have more frequent smears taken at your GP surgery.
+You will be told if you need a follow-up appointment before you leave hospital or in your results letter.
+Your doctor may advise you to attend the clinic again or to have more frequent smears at your GP surgery.

-If you need a further visit to the Colposcopy Clinic, a follow-up cervical smear will be taken and the doctor / nurse specialist will repeat the colposcopy assessment.
-This is to check that your cervix has healed following treatment and that no abnormal cells remain.
-If we do find any remaining abnormal cells, it may be necessary to take biopsies or to arrange further treatment.
-This would be discussed with you at the time.
+If you need a further visit to the Colposcopy Clinic, you will have a follow-up cervical smear.
+The doctor / nurse specialist will repeat the colposcopy assessment.
+This checks that your cervix has healed following treatment and that no abnormal cells remain.
+If we do find any remaining abnormal cells, we may need to take biopsies or arrange further treatment.
+Your nurse or doctor will discuss this with you at the appointment.

-If you have any questions regarding LLETZ or symptoms following treatment, please contact the Colposcopy Clinic.
+If you have any questions before or after your treatment, please contact the Colposcopy Clinic.

 Useful telephone numbers